SEMI

 SEMI is an industry association comprising companies involved in the electronics design and manufacturing supply chain.
 They provide equipment, materials and services for the manufacture of semiconductors, photovoltaic panels, LED and flat panel displays, micro-electromechanical systems (MEMS), printed and flexible electronics, and related micro and nano-technologies.

 SEMI is headquartered in Milpitas, California, and has offices in Bangalore; Berlin; Brussels; Hsinchu; Seoul; Shanghai; Singapore; Tokyo; and Washington, D.C.
 Its main activities include conferences and trade shows, development of industry standards, market research reporting, and industry advocacy.
 The president and chief executive officer of the organization is Ajit Manocha.
+The previous CEO was Dennis P. McGuirk, and before him, Stanley T. Myers.

 Global advocacy

 SEMI Global Advocacy represents the interests of the semiconductor industry's design, manufacturing and supply chain businesses worldwide.
 SEMI promotes its positions on public issues via press releases, position papers, presentations, social media, web content, and media interviews.

 SEMI Global Advocacy focuses on five priorities: taxes, trade, technology, talent, and environment, health and safety (EHS).